kylereddoch/kylereddoch/README.md

 - 💬 Ask me about **Apple Tech, Swift/Swift UI, Front End Development**
 - 📫 How to reach me **[kylereddoch@me.com][email]**

+Do you like my projects or have they made a difference in your life?
+[Nominate me to GitHub Stars :star2:][githubstars]

 ### Connect with me:

 [<img align="left" alt="KyleReddoch.me" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]